jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 `.sub.monitorMemory` checks when the server's memory usage breaches the `.sub.rollThreshold`.
-It then calls `.sub.roll` on the tickerplant which will make it roll to the next subscriber.
+It then calls `.sub.roll` on the tickerplant which will then roll to the next subscriber.

 #### Thresholds

-Ideally `.mon.scaleThreshold` and `.sub.rollThreshold` will be set far enough apart so that the new RDB has time to come up before `.sub.rollThreshold` is reached.
+Ideally `.mon.scaleThreshold` and `.sub.rollThreshold` will be set far enough apart so that the new RDB has time to come up before the tickerplant tries to roll to the next subscriber.
-This will prevent the cluster from falling behind the tickerplant and reduce the number of `upd` messages that will need to be recovered from the log.
+This will prevent the cluster from falling behind and reduce the number of `upd` messages that will need to be recovered from the log.

 ### Rolling subscribers